elteano/Chopsticks/README.md

 use `dub`, as converting to dub seemed to be an easier way to make the build system cross-platform.

-First, you will need to add the chopsticks-common package to your local package as such:
+First, you will need to add the chopsticks-common package for local dependency resolution as such:

 `dub add-local chopsticks-common`